Do you ever get that uncontrollable urge to crush a bag of chips or M&M's?

 Your body works hard to maintain a balanced level of sugar in the blood but when this becomes imbalanced, you may find yourself craving sweets and carbohydrates uncontrollably.

-When you eat foods that spike your blood sugar your pancreas then pumps out the hormone insulin to help bring levels back down.
+When you eat foods that spike your blood sugar your pancreas then pumps out the hormone to help bring levels back down.
 But this can result in a crash that triggers more irritability, fatigue, and more cravings to eat sugar in order to bring levels back up.
 And the cycle starts all over again.

 Thus, the type of food you eat is crucial in order to manage your blood sugar.
 Stay away from refined carbohydrates and sugary foods and opt for fiber-rich foods instead like fresh fruits and vegetables.